cgruver/che-podman-demo/README.md

 ### Build a Local Instance of the Workspace Container Image

-Next, we will create a container image from the Dockerfile in the project.
+Next, we will create a container image from the Containerfile in the project.
 We'll put that container image in our local OpenShift image registry.

 1. Open a terminal and log into the OpenShift cluster with the `oc` cli: